peterbourgon/ff/README.md

 debug true
 ```

-You can also use the JSONParser, which expects a JSON object.
+You could also use the JSONParser, which expects a JSON object.

 ```json
 {